712 Fifth Avenue: Skyscraper addition

 The rest of the skyscraper's base is made of solid masonry clad with rough Indiana limestone and is five stories tall.
 On Fifth Avenue, a two-bay-wide, five-story neoclassical facade was built north of the Coty Building.
 It serves as a "bookend" to the Coty facade and is similar to the facade of the Rizzoli Building.
-However, the detailing consists of more superficial two-dimensional forms, in contrast to the three-dimensional forms used in the Rizzoli Building.
+The detailing consists of more superficial two-dimensional forms, in contrast to the three-dimensional forms used in the Rizzoli Building.
 It contains a cornice that continues onto the cornice line of the Coty Building.
 The main entrance on 56th Street consists of a classical-style loggia.
 It contains a two-story etched glass window with depictions of zodiac signs.
 This window, designed by Thierry Bruet and Amy Rassinforf, is designed as an imitation of the Lalique windows at the Coty Building.

 The tower contains a 50 ft setback from Fifth Avenue and a 27 ft setback from 56th Street.
 The tower's facade is made of gray Indiana limestone, white Vermont marble, and green and black granite, with an aluminum curtain wall.
 On the intermediate stories of the tower, there are ten window bays per floor on the north and south facades and eight bays on the east and west facades.
 The two outer bays on each side are set within limestone, and the windows between the outermost bays are accented by black granite strips between each floor.
 The windows themselves are arranged in a grid, contrasting with the stone.
 The outer bays have narrow horizontal sidelights made of black granite.
 The inner bays on each side are faced with Vermont marble, recessed slightly behind the outer bays.
 The mullions of the inner bays' windows reflect those of the Coty Building facade.
 The Vermont marble is cut into 2 in slabs; the builders initially intended to cut the marble into 4-inch-thick slabs, but slabs of that thickness were prone to cracking.

 The architects chose to use limestone for its buff color, which would lighten over time.
 The limestone is cut into 4 in slabs.
 Because it was the weakest type of stone used on the facade, the limestone slabs are anchored via steel angles to an exterior wall behind them, made of steel and concrete.
 Horizontal bands of rusticated limestone wrap around the tower at the 14th and 15th floors and at the 43rd and 44th floors.
 These strips indicate the locations of the mechanical stories.
 There are thermal-finished quoins, made of green granite, at the base and at the top of the tower.
 At the top, there are bronze medallions.